parklab/MosaicForecast/README.md

 **Note:**

 1. The input file should be a list of pre-generated read-level features for all sites including phasable and non-phasable ones, adding a column termed "phase", containing the pre-generated haplotype number for each site (hap=2, hap=3, hap>3, notphased), and a column termed "validation", containing the orthogonally validation results.
-The un-evalulated sites shoule be "NA" in the "validation" column.
+The un-evalulated sites should be "NA" in the "validation" column.
 2. The output1 is the multinomial regression model, the output2 is the extraplolated four-category genotypes for all phasable sites.
 3. The "hap=3" sites could contain ~50% FP sites, mostly "repeat" sites.
 When you don't have experimentally evaluated sites, it's ok to check ~100 hap=3 sites manually, converting the "hap=3" sites present in messy regions as "repeat" and covert "hap=3" sites present in clean regions as "mosaic".